Combining CMB datasets with consistent foreground modelling: Datasets

 \subsection{Planck}

-The \PLK\ sky measurements used in this analysis are the PR4 maps.
-They have been produced with the {\tt NPIPE} processing pipeline, which creates calibrated frequency maps in temperature and polarisation from the \PLK\ Low Frequency Instrument (LFI) and High Frequency Instrument (HFI) data.
-As described in \citet{planck2020-LVII}, {\tt NPIPE} processing includes several improvements, resulting in lower levels of noise and systematics in both frequency and component-separated maps at essentially all angular scales, as well as notable improvements in internal consistency between the various frequencies.
+We used the PR4 maps as the \PLK\ sky measurements in this analysis.
+The PR4 maps were produced with the {\tt NPIPE} processing pipeline, which creates calibrated frequency maps in temperature and polarisation from the \PLK\ Low Frequency Instrument (LFI) and High Frequency Instrument (HFI) data.
+As described in \citet{planck2020-LVII}, {\tt NPIPE} processing includes several improvements, resulting in lower levels of noise and systematics in both frequency maps and component-separated maps at essentially all angular scales, as well as notable improvements in internal consistency between the various frequencies.